 Decaffeination is a process that happens prior to roasting the green coffee.
 The process consists of dissolving, then removing the caffeine from the green coffee, either with a solvent or with water.

 Caffeine can be found in its natural state in many plants, including tea leaves, coffee beans, and kola nuts.
 In its pure form, it is a white powder that dissolves easily on contact with water.

-• Unlike Nespresso, some coffee roasting companies use the chemical decaffeination process.
+Unlike Nespresso, some coffee roasting companies use chemical decaffeination processes.
 With this type of decaffeination, the beans are soaked in water and then a solvent is used to absorb the caffeine content in the water.
 The solvents used are either methylene chloride or ethyl acetate.